munyari/machine-learning/projects/smartcab/report.md

 vehicle would not necessarily have *perfect* information about the intersection that it's at, and driving laws and best practices are probably a lot more complex than can be captured in a few if statements.
+It is still necessary for our agent to attempt *some* illegal moves so that it learns which moves are actually illegal.